 These are typically family members or friends but could also include charitable organizations such as churches and schools.

 Which includes identifying details about all relevant parties (yourself included), property specifics (location, etc.), as well as beneficiary details like contact info/addresses, etc.).
-We then review everything with each customer step-by-step before submitting it for legal filing with an appropriate state agency.
+We then review everything with each customer step-by-step before preparing it for legal filing with an appropriate state agency.

-we store all documents securely within each customer’s own personalized “vault” within our platform- so everything is organized in one place!
+We store all documents securely within each customer’s own personalized “vault” within our platform- so everything is organized in one place!

 We understand that creating a trust document is no easy decision – but doing so now can give both you and your designated loved ones peace of mind for years to come knowing that everything has been taken care of properly!
 So don’t wait – take advantage of our cost-effective solution today and get started creating your trust document!